“Every day I walk out into the world

 Let us strive to be in the world as who we really are – forever in flux.
 Works in progress.

 Let us excavate and re-imagine our inner essence.

-Return to nature.
-Return to the source.
-Return to your essence.
+Let us do so by returning to nature.
+And to the earth.
 Nature is a tonic, a balm that calms our rushed and rankled lives.
-We must reconnect to the natural world and to the healing power of nature during times of grief and loss.
+It is a laboratory for our self-discovery.
+Let us reconnect to the natural world and to the healing power of nature.
 A date with nature is a date with the divine.

-Retreat on Your Feet offers physical and mental wellness journeys in natural settings.
-This year, join me as we embark on the first Retreat on Your Feet along Italy’s renowned Via Francigena.
+Retreat on Your Feet offers pioneering physical and mental wellness journeys, adapting creative processes into natural settings.
+This year, join us as we embark on the first Retreat on Your Feet along Italy’s renowned Via Francigena.

 The Via Francigena beckons adventurers and pilgrims from around the world.
 Not only for the religious-minded, this hiking route is laden with meaning.
 What is it about the Via Francigena that calls people to walk its path?
 Much like Spain’s Camino de Santiago, embarking on the Via Francigena pilgrimage path is not merely about walking; for some, it is a spiritual odyssey; for others, it is a return to nature or an inward-looking journey.
 But these paths of pilgrimage can prompt one’s creative spark.
 Through expression, feeling, insight, observation or conversation, we are guided to unleash our inner soul-explorer and spirit-seeker.

 What we offer through a Retreat on Your Feet :